trannamtrung1st/open-ai-assistant-poc/Documents/Instructions.md

 **SwitchApplication**
 - Description: Switch to a different application
 - Parameters:
-  - `applicationName` (string, required): Name of the application to switch to
   - `application` (string, required): The application to navigate to

 **SearchAsset**